Click the highlighted text for more information about me or my consulting services at The Future of Publishing.

 The Global Newspaper Industry

-I remember some 15-years years ago at the drupa trade show in Germany (drupa focuses on the printing business) meeting Naresh Khanna, the publisher and editor of Indian Printer & Publisher magazine.
+I remember some 15-years years ago at the drupa trade show in Germany (drupa focuses on the printing business) meeting Naresh Khanna, then the publisher and editor of Indian Printer & Publisher magazine.
 That year everyone was speculating about the possible impact of the Internet, but Naresh said to me: “Oh, we don’t care very much about the Internet in India.
 We’re just excited that we’ll soon have color pictures in our newspapers.”

 The global newspaper industry is continuing to grow because of emerging economies like those of India and China, even while the future of the newspaper industry is seriously threatened in the mature (largely Western) countries.

 The best source for data on world newspaper trends is the World Association of Newspapers and News Publishers which groups “76 national newspaper associations, individual newspaper executives in 102 nations, 10 news agencies, and 10 regional press organisations.
 It is a non-profit, non-government organisation.
 In all, the Association represents more than 18,000 publications on five continents.”
-The PDF executive summary of its “World Digital Media Trends 2008″ provides lots of data showing that simply focusing on the North American newspaper market is not indicative of the state of newspaper publishing around the world.
+The PDF executive summary of its “World Digital Media Trends 2008” provides data showing that simply focusing on the North American newspaper market is not indicative of the state of newspaper publishing around the world.

 There appears to be very little doubt that newspapers in the United States are facing the greatest threat in their history.
 The numbers grow more grim with each new report.
 Does the United States truly represent the future of the newspaper industry, or might the specific conditions here be anomalous?
 I believe they do actually represent the shape of things to come, hence my very negative rating at the start of this article.